class6x

 Frequently asked questions

-Strong for the major languages (Spanish, Vietnamese, Mandarin, Arabic, French).
+Strong for the major languages (Spanish, Vietnamese, Mandarin, Arabic, French, Portuguese).
 Less polished for low-resource languages — verify with a native-speaker colleague before sending high-stakes communication.
+The translated audio uses neural TTS, not the teacher's actual voice.

 Tags